openrndr/orx/README.md

 - orx-kdtree, a kd-tree implementation for fast nearest point searches
 - orx-jumpflood, a filter/shader based implementation of the jump flood algorithm for finding fast approximate (directional) distance fields
+- orx-integral-image, a CPU-based implementation for integral images (summed area tables)

 ## Usage